- Net worth equals total assets minus total liabilities, and tracking it quarterly reveals whether your financial life is actually improving.

 What Counts as an Asset

-Assets are everything you own that has monetary value:
+Assets are everything you own that has measurable monetary value.
+Organize them into four categories for the clearest picture.

 - Checking and savings accounts